ultimate guide to buying china tiles

 Flatness:

 A tile’s flatness can impact both its visual appeal and the installation process.
 This not only improves the appearance of the finish, but also improves safety by reducing the chance of trips and falls caused by uneven surfaces.
+This is one of the most common complaints I hear from importers after goods arrive.
+If for large projects, it’s worth to find a 3rd party inspection organization to check the quality before loading.
+Don’t assume it — verify it with samples.

 tile flatness